adrianjuhl/ansible-role-openstack-network/README.md

 Ansible role: openstack-network
 =========

-This role provides the ability to configure (create or delete) a network in OpenStack, consisting of a network, subnet and router network components.
+This role provides the ability to configure a network in OpenStack, consisting of a network, subnet and router network components.

 See Role Variables for the types of networks and their components that can be provisioned.